CCurl/Projects/Thoughts/languages.md

 Of course, the solution will ultimately depend on the target processor, because each processor's ML is unique.

-In the surface, it seems like it should be trivial, especially for this extremely simple problem (C = A + B), but the devil is in the details.
+Sure, on the surface, it seems like this shouldn't be too hard, especially for this extremely simple example problem (C = A + B).
+But what about more involved problems?
+It can get really complex, really fast.
+The devil is in the details.

 Where to start?
-Many solutione start by defining their own "virtual processor" with a corresponding ML (a VML, if you will).
+Many solutions start by defining their own "virtual processor" with a corresponding ML (a VML, if you will).
 A single instruction in the VML is generally pretty simple but also abstract.

 It is usually easier to translate given Source code into a VML than it is to translate it directly into ML for a processor.
 Additionally, a VML is closer to a "real" ML than the Source.
 It's a step in the right direction at least.
 So when tasked with solving this problem, one might then start by designing a VML, a Syntax for the Source, and provide a way to translate the Source into that VML.
 At least that gets us closer to being able to tell the processor what the user wants it to do.